diasdmhub/Zabbix_Out_of_The_Box/pod/zabbix_pod.md

     └── snmptraps
 ```

-**3.** Some ports are open for Zabbix to receive connections.
+**3.** The Pod also binds some ports for Zabbix to receive connections.
 - `8080/TCP` for Web access to Zabbix Frontend.
 - `10051/TCP` for hosts to connect to Zabbix Server.
 - `1162/UDP` for Zabbix to receive SNMP traps.

 **4.** Following the Pod, a MySQL container is created.
-It is not accessible from outside the Pod.
+It is not binded to a routable network accessible from outside the Pod.
 Its credentials are set in the first variable set.

-**5.** Next, Zabbix component containers are created all attached to the Pod.
+**5.** Next, Zabbix component containers are created all binded to the `localhost` address of the Pod as a shared network name space.
 They are:

 - Zabbix Server
 - Zabbix Web Frontend